 But racing at the Garrison is not only for the race fan, it can be a day of family entertainment.
 Those who want to enjoy the spectacle from the stands can do so, while those who prefer an informal picnic atmosphere can lounge in the shade of the tall trees surrounding the track.

 Families can enjoy Barbadian dishes like pudding and souse, rice and stew, fried fish, and cakes.
 Quenching the thirst is not a problem with drinks ranging from refreshing coconut water to the finest Barbadian rum.

 The serious punter has several options for watching the races.
 They can enjoy the view from the Grandstand, Field Stand, Sir John Chandler Stand, or if they are lucky enough to get an invitation, to the luxurious Corporate Boxes overlooking the famous paddock bend.

 Horse racing location: Garrison Savannah

-Thoroughbred Horse Racing in Barbados at the historic Garrison Savannah, which is less than 2 miles outside the capital, Bridgetown.
+Thoroughbred Horse Racing in Barbados at the historic Garrison Savannah, less than 2 miles outside the capital, Bridgetown.

 It has been the home of horse racing since the colonial days of 1845.
-The officers of the British Regiment who were stationed in Barbados used what was then the parade ground to match their horses in races, and the wealthy merchants and planters later joined them.
+The British Regiment officers stationed in Barbados used what was then the parade ground to match their horses in races, and the wealthy merchants and planters later joined them.

 The track is a 6 furlongs oval grass strip.
 Races are run at distances of 5 furlongs (1000 meters), 5½ furlongs (1100 meters), 7.8 furlongs (1570 meters), 9 furlongs (1800 meters), 10 furlongs (2000 meters), and 11 Furlongs (2200 meters), with the horses running in a clockwise (right-handed) direction.